chrisco/playbook/index.md

 cover: false
 ---

-Hello, and welcome to our Playbook!
+**Hello**, and welcome to our *Playbook*!
 We first put all of this content together to share with our team.
 Then we realised that clients and future collaborators would really be able to benefit from seeing everything that Hanno does, in a single place.

 *You can read more about why we've put it online, in our blogpost: [Announcing our Playbook: why we’re defaulting to transparency](http://hanno.co/logbook/defaulting-to-transparency).*